-Patient safety news collected by Health Watch USA.
+The latest news from KY-based Health Watch USA.

-- What to Do if You Have a Concern about Quality in a New York Hospital Source: Informed Patient Institute (Thursday March 28, 2013)
+- What to Do if You Have a Concern about Quality in a Connecticut Hospital Source: Informed Patient Institute (Tuesday September 30, 2014)

 This tip sheet explains steps you can take within the hospital to deal with your concerns about quality of care.
-It also tells you how to contact the places that regulate or oversee hospitals.
-You can also consider filing a lawsuit, but that is not the focus of this tip sheet.
+It tells you how to contact the places that regulate or oversee hospitals.